 | Apollo Exit | February 2025 (sold remaining shares) |

-In 2018, Apollo Global Management acquired Sun Country Airlines in a deal valued at approximately $188 million.
+In 2018, Apollo Global Management acquired Sun Country Airlines in a deal valued at about $188 million.
 The new CEO, Jude Bricker (formerly of Allegiant Air), had already been leading the airline since 2017 and worked with Apollo to reshape Sun Country into a modern ultra-low-cost carrier.

 The deal gave Apollo a controlling interest in the airline.
 After the acquisition, Apollo’s team and Sun Country’s leadership rolled out strategic changes focused on improving operations and expanding the route network.
 The partnership gave Sun Country access to Apollo’s financial resources and industry expertise while keeping its focus on affordable travel.